sandboxie-plus/sandboxie-docs/Content/SandboxMenu.md

 ### Create New Sandbox

 The _Create New Sandbox_ command defines a new sandbox in Sandboxie.
 A dialog box window will be displayed asking for the name of the new sandbox.
-The name can be any of combination of digits and letters, and its maximum length is 32 characters.
-A combobox button can specify some existing sandbox, from which settings will be copied into the new sandbox.
+The name can be any combination of digits and letters, and its maximum length is 32 characters.
+A combo-box button can specify some existing sandbox, from which settings will be copied into the new sandbox.
 If such an existing sandbox has not been selected, the new sandbox will initially have a default set of settings.
 Once the sandbox is created, the [Sandbox Settings](SandboxSettings.md) window can be used to alter sandbox settings.

 * * *